SuperteamDAO/ground-zero/_content/nft/will-nfts-still-be-around-in-the-future-or-the-bubble-will-burst.md

 ---
-title: '🎈 Will NFTs still be around in the future or the bubble will burst?'
+title: "🎈 Will NFTs still be around in the future or the bubble will burst?"
 authors:
   - name: '@paarugsethi'
     url: 'https://twitter.com/paarugsethi'